Powered by GuardianMD

 Medical directors are pivotal for compliance and streamlined operations in many medical facilities.
 In some cases, having a medical director or collaborating physician is necessary for medical oversight and ensuring your practice is doing things legally.
 However, laws vary between states and municipalities concerning when medical oversight is required.

 If you’re searching for a medical director for your business, you may have come across the term collaborating physician.
-A collaborating physician is the same as a medical director, it’s just a different term.
+Both offer medical oversight but in different ways.
+To keep it simple, nurses (RNs) require a medical director, and nurse practitioners (NPs) usually require a collaborating physician.

 Here’s a detailed breakdown of medical director vs. collaborating physician to help you with your search.